DjangoCRM/django-crm/docs/installation_and_configuration_guide.md

 ### DATABASES

-Specify data for database connection.
+Provide data to connect to the database.
 Detailed instructions [here](https://docs.djangoproject.com/en/dev/ref/settings/#std-setting-DATABASES).

 ### For MySQL database, it is recommended to

 - setup the timezone table;
-- sset the extended encoding:
+- set the extended encoding:
   - charset 'utf8mb4'
   - collation  'utf8mb4_general_ci'